mojaconsult/rsi/README.md

 the demo.items and rsi.items are currently simulated through demo.rules and rsi.rules.

 ## State of the Cloud
+### Planning
 The cloud is planned to run on Logstash or MongoDB, Elasticsearch and Kibana.

+### Current State
+Xively: The connection to Xively is already running my.openhab: This connection is working.
+Take care to have all my.openhab users including their passwords also in users.cfg.
+IFTTT: Is running through my.openhab with the respective user credentials

+### Work in progress
+Sitewhere: The sitewhere plugin is not working.
+Therefor there is no deployment to the Raspberry Pi.
+Elasticsearch, Logstash, Kibana: This technologies are not yet working on the development machine.

 ## Known Issues
 The logging out of OpenHAB for Logstash is currently not working.